stewones/stpa-co.github.io/about.md

 Hi, my name is Stewan.

 I am brazilian and started to developping before 2007, toying with HTML, CSS and with the R.I.P Flash Action Script.
-Nowadays coursing Computer Science in the Vila Velha University (UVV), at Espírito Santo.
+Currently coursing Computer Science in the Vila Velha University (UVV), at Espírito Santo.

 I've done several sites, blogs, apps, ecommerce etc. Some of these i [share here](/projects).
 I've used multiples languages and technologies, but nowadays the one i really enjoy to work is JavaScript.
 Simply by the fact of you being able to do everything with the same language, and in most cases with the same code.
 Frontend, backend and database.
 All with the highest performance, scalability and easy maintenance.